Manufacturers, importers and independent bottlers

 Take part in interesting tastings and expand your horizon, or try exclusive tobacco products in our cigar lounge.
 In the catering area, you'll find great food that gives you a spirit-friendly lining to your stomach!
 We're looking forward to three days of taste sensations at the BOTTLE MARKET with you!

-We look forward to three enjoyable days with you!
+We look forward to two enjoyable days with you!

 What is correct - whisky or whiskey?
 Both spellings are correct, as is so often the case, it depends on the country of origin.
 The spelling ‘whiskey’ comes from Ireland and Irish emigrants took the "e" with them to the USA.
 In other countries, ‘whisky’ is spelt without the additional letter.